indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_resources.rst

 resources:

 :py:class:`starlark_tugger.FileManifest`
-   Holds a mapping of relative filesystem paths to ``FileContent`` instances.
+   Holds a mapping of relative filesystem paths to :py:class:`starlark_tugger.FileContent` instances.
 This type effectively allows modeling a directory tree.

 :ref:`config_type_python_embedded_resources`
    Holds a collection of Python resources of various types.
 (This type is often